gaderrick/p2/README.md

 + [W3C Validator] (https://validator.w3.org/)

 ## Code style divergences
-+ I prefer to use tabs instead of spaces when I code

 ## Notes for instructor
 *any notes for me to refer to while grading; if none, omit this section*